 The industry has responded with new ways to implement memory systems on AI chips.
 Each is suited to unique performance requirements and, of course, comes with trade-offs.
 Among the frontrunners:

 - On-chip memory delivers the highest bandwidth and power efficiency but is limited in capacity.

 - HBM (High Bandwidth Memory) offers both very high memory bandwidth and density.

-- GDDR offers good tradeoffs between bandwidth, power efficiency, cost and reliability.
+- GDDR balances trade-offs among bandwidth, power efficiency, cost and reliability.

 Since 2012, AI training capability has grown 300,000 times, besting Moore’s law by 25,000 times in doubling every 3.5 months, a blistering pace compared to the 18-month doubling cycle of Moore’s law, Woo said.
 The staggering improvements have been driven by parallel computing capacity and new application-specific silicon like Google’s Tensor Processing Unit (TPU).

 These specialized silicon architectures and parallel engines are key to sustaining future gains in compute performance and combatting the slowing of Moore’s Law and the end of power scaling, Woo said.
 By rethinking the way processors are architected for certain markets, chipmakers can develop dedicated hardware capable of operating with 100 to 1,000 times greater energy efficiency than general purpose processors to overcome another big limiter to scaling compute performance – power.

 For its part, the memory industry can improve performance by signaling at higher data rates and using stacked architectures like HBM for greater power efficiency and performance, and by bringing compute closer to the data.